 With a rocking opening guitar riff and the use of sounds that are unusual to say the least, “When Doves Cry” was the lead single from Prince’s 1984 album “Purple Rain” and became an immediate hit.
 In fact, it was ranked number one on the Billboard Year-End Hot 100 singles of 1984.

 Don’t make me chase you

 By listening to it do you notice something that just feels different about the song?
 Yep… it has no bass!
 Some same the lack of bass helps create tension and provide a sense of “something missing” which goes hand in hand with the lyrics.

 14. “A Broken Wing” by Martina McBride

 The lyrics tell the story of a woman who has given her all to a man who constantly breaks her spirit, only to come back later begging for forgiveness.
-Despite it all, she still sings and keeps her dreams alive.
+He has essentially “broken her wing” but even so, she carries on.
 This song is perfect for anyone who has ever been in a difficult relationship.

 15. “Vultures” by John Mayer

 The song is inspired by the resilience of vultures, which are able to thrive in even the harshest of environments.
 The vultures in the song represent the challenges and obstacles that we face in life, and how we must overcome them to reach our full potential.